 ---|---|---|---|---|

-Long-term | YouTube, Facebook Watch | 20 min | Comments, Subscriptions | MrBeast fans, online training |
+Long duration | YouTube, Facebook Watch | 20 min | Comments, Subscriptions | MrBeast fans, online training |

 Short video | TikTok, Reels, Shorts | 90 sec | Shares, Likes | Young people aged 16-24 |

-Live streaming | Twitch, YouTube Live, Facebook Live | 40 min | Donations, Live reactions | Video game fans, coaching, concerts |
+Live streaming | Twitch, YouTube Live, Facebook Live | 40 min | Donations, Live Reactions | Video game fans, coaching, concerts |

-Stories | Instagram, Facebook, Snapchat | 12 sec | Views, Quick answers | Millennials & Generation Z |
+Stories | Instagram, Facebook, Snapchat | 12 sec | Views, Quick Replies | Millennials & Generation Z |

 Content segmentation and personalized experiences